Barasoain Church: History

 Another church building was commissioned and constructed on a new site, its present location—corner of Paseo del Congreso and Antonio Bautista streets.
-Under the supervision of Rev. Fr.
-Francisco Royo, O.S.A., the new church was built, made of light materials.
-In 1884, during the celebration of the Flores de Mayo the temporary church was burned.
+Under the supervision of Francisco Royo, the new church was built, made of light materials.
+In 1884, the temporary church burnt down during Flores de Mayo celebrations.

 From 1630 to 1859, priests serving in Barásoain were from the nearby mother church of the town, the Parroquia de la Inmaculada Concepción de Malolos.
 Since the formal establishment of Barásoain as an independent parish to Malolos Church in 1859, several priests were assigned by the Augustinian Order, and later by the Archdiocese of Manila and Diocese of Malolos.

 Separation of Barásoain and construction of the church

 In 1859, Barásoain was separated from Malolos.
 As a new town and parish, the Our Lady of Mount Carmel was chosen to be its patroness.
-Fr.
 Francisco Arriola was appointed first parish priest on June 1, 1859, and he built the convent.
-A small ermita, constructed by Fr.
-Melchor Fernández in 1816 while he was parish priest of Malolos (1816–1840), served as the temporary parish church.
-One of the existing bells bears the year 1870.
-It was installed by Fr.
-Emterio Ruperez, and it was donated by the “principalía (sic) of Malolos.”
+A small ermita, constructed by Melchor Fernández in 1816 while he was parish priest of Malolos (1816–1840), served as the temporary parish church.
+One of the existing bells bears the year 1870; installed by Emeterio Rupérez, it was donated by the "principalía (sic) of Malolos."
 The bell was also dedicated to the Our Lady of Mount Carmel of Barásoain.
-Fr.
 Francisco Royo replaced the temporary chapel with a hewn stone church built between 1871 and 1878.
 This was soon destroyed by fire.
-The only remnant of this church is one of its bells, installed by Fr.
-Royo in 1873 and dedicated to Saint Francis Xavier.
-Fr.
+The only remnant of this church is one of its bells, installed by Royo in 1873 and dedicated to Saint Francis Xavier.
 Juan Girón, who succeeded him, used the chapel of the cemetery until this one, too, was destroyed by the earthquakes of 1880.
-Fr.
-Girón then built temporary chapel of nipa and bamboo which was burned down in 1884, during the solemn celebrations of the feast of Our Lady of Mount Carmel.
+Girón then built temporary chapel of nipa and bamboo which was burned down in 1884, during the solemn celebrations of the Feast of Our Lady of Mount Carmel.

-In 1885, Fr.
-Girón hired contractor Miguel Magpayo and began construction of a massive church made of masonry and bricks.
-The church was completed under Fr.
-Girón’s supervision.
-Jorde does not specify the year of its completion; he says only that, “at the time it was completed the pockets of Fr.
-Girón were drained.”
+In 1885, Girón hired contractor Miguel Magpayo and began construction of a massive church made of masonry and brick.
+The church was completed under Girón's supervision.
+Jorde does not specify the year of its completion; he says only that, "at the time it was completed the pockets of Girón were drained."

-In 1889, Fr.
-Martín Arconada started construction of the belfry and the restoration of the convent.
+In 1889, Martín Arconada started construction of the belfry and the restoration of the convent.
 Three bells were installed in 1897.
-One of them is dedicated to Saint Martin, Bishop, donated by Fr.
-Martín Arconada.
-In 1894, Fr.
-Miguel de Vera undertook another restoration of the convent.
+One of them is was donated by Arconada and dedicated to his namesake, Saint Martin of Tours.
+In 1894, Miguel de Vera undertook another restoration of the convent.